 The 103-foot high cross presently sitting atop San Francisco’s highest hill (pictured above) was dedicated in 1934.
 It was built to last with 750 cubic yards of concrete placed around 30 tons of reinforced steel that is anchored in a concrete block foundation that goes down sixteen feet into the bedrock below.
 Many may not know that the massive solidity of this structure may due to its being the 5th cross built on Mt.
 Davidson for the annual Easter sunrise event that started in 1923.
 Margo Patterson Doss writes, “thousands of people have made the climb in the pre-dawn chill, sometimes in heavy fog or pouring rain, to await the Easter sunrise sermons on the mountain.
 Impelled by the same conviction that has led pilgrims to walk to Rome, to Jerusalem, to Mecca and up Fujiyama.”
 Clarence F. Pratt here with residents of Westwood Park and St. Francis Woods posing for a photograph to advertise one of the earliest Easter sunrise events.

 The first cross was erected on Mount Davidson in 1923 for a Easter Sunrise Service organized by James Decatur and led by Dean J. Wilmer Gresham of Grace Cathedral.
 With over 5000 hiking before dawn to attend, the event organizers decided to continue it every year thereafter.
 Built in a remote area of San Francisco, the 40-foot high cross lasted for two more sunrise services, before it was burned down by vandals in Dec.
 1925.
 A 2nd and much more elaborate replacement cross was built in 1926.
 It was described as being 100-feet high, wired with electrical lamps, and illuminated every night during Easter week.
-The week following the Easter event in 1926, Madie Brown started a campaign to convince the City to buy the land atop its highest hill from developer A.S.
+The week following the Easter event in 1926, Madie Brown started a campaign to convince the City to buy a 20 acre remnant of the lush forest planted by Adolph Sutro atop its highest hill from developer A.S.
 Baldwin to create Mount Davidson Park.
-To the left is the announcement of the 1928 event.
 Few pictures of the older crosses exist and thanks to John T. Williams, I am able to share, with his permission, newly discovered and copyrighted images of what may be the only ones existing of the 1928 Mt.Davidson Cross being painted on March 3, 1928.
 John’s father, James Williams, on top of the cross with two other crew members just below.

 Here is a close-up of the paint crew next to Harry Brown’s Model T pick-up and another of James Williams painting on the right side of the cross from a Bosun’s chair.
 Note the guy wires and power lines to the left.